How to avoid underspending your NDIS budgets

 If you have a Support Coordinator, they might be able to help you with this.
-And if you have Plan Management with Plan Partners, your online Dashboard is a handy tool to show your NDIS planner exactly what you've spent your budgets on.
+And if you have Plan Management with Plan Partners, your online Dashboard - also available as an App - is a handy tool to show your NDIS planner exactly what you've spent your budgets on.

 Most people are aware they shouldn’t go over their NDIS budget, but the dangers of going under are lesser known.
 Follow our top tips below to make the most of your funding and avoid underspending!

-- Be active with your budgeting and keep a close eye on how you’re tracking – Plan Management will help you with this, and our Plan Partners Dashboard is a very handy online tool that makes it easy to stay on top of your spending and your invoices.
+- Be active with your budgeting and keep a close eye on how you’re tracking – Plan Management will help you with this, and our Plan Partners Dashboard - also available as an App - is a very handy online tool that makes it easy to stay on top of your spending and your invoices.

 - Make sure that your service providers are providing their invoices in a timely manner, so you know exactly what you’re spending.
 We’ve seen cases of people thinking they were underspending when they weren’t, simply because their providers were behind on providing invoices.

 - If you don’t understand everything in your NDIS plan and what your budgets can be spent on, you’re not the only one – so reach out for help!
 At Plan Partners, we know the NDIS inside out, so reach out to speak to one of our team and we’ll do everything we can to help you.

 - Support Coordination helps you find and connect with service providers in your area.
 If you’re having difficulty locating the care you need, it might be for you - call our team to find out more.